commercelayer/commercelayer-docs-resources/packages/object.md

 # The package object

-A package object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A package object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/packages endpoint</b>.

 ## Fields